App Building Guidelines

-Finally, if Draw mode is selected, ensure User Can Label Features is always checked.
+Finally, if Draw mode is selected, ensure the User Can Label Features setting is always checked.
 This gives the user the option to add a name to each of their custom polygons.

-When saving an App to the Gallery, if the output of the report is rendered as PCXML, the application provides the option for the end users to not only preview the report on the web, but to also download the report in any of our supported report formats.
+When you save an App to the Gallery, if the output of the report is rendered as PCXML, the application provides the option for the end-users to not only preview the report on the web, but also to download the report in any of our supported report formats.
 Supported report formats include; PDF, Microsoft Word, Microsoft Excel and HTML.

-When authoring an App the output can be any of our supported report formats, to utilize PCXML set the Output Mode in the Render tool to Choose a Specific Output File, and for the Output File, use
+When you authoring an App, the output can be any of our supported report formats.
+To utilize PCXML set the Output Mode in the Render tool to Choose a Specific Output File, and for the Output File, use

-When previewing a report in PCXML you will not see footers, but they will be available when downloaded as a PDF, Word, or Excel document.
+When you preview a report in PCXML you will not see footers, but they will be available when downloaded as a PDF, Word, or Excel document.

 Do not use

 %temp% to write to the temp directory when building workflows or apps to be saved to the Gallery.
 Keep all file paths within the workflow.
 If developing a chained app, use only the file name rather than any file path, e.g.,

 .\fileOutput.yxdb and not